cameraui/docs/install/docker.md

 ## Updating

-The server updates itself from within the app, and the version you choose persists across image pulls.
-To update the image itself (OS, GPU libraries, and launcher), pull and recreate the container:
+Pulling a new image does not update the server, only the image (OS, GPU libraries, and launcher): the launcher keeps the server version installed in the `cameraui-data` volume.
+Update the server from **Settings → System**, or run `cameraui update-server -H /data` in the container, then restart it.
+To update the image, pull and recreate the container:

 ```bash
 docker compose pull